laasli/doge-node/README.md

 }
 ```

-(Note that these are the default values of the object.)
+(Note that there are no default setted color, it is your terminal output color.)

 For the available color options please refer to: https://github.com/medikoo/cli-color#colors .